-Houston Public Works ("HPW"), as a department of the City of Houston, has three primary functional components: the Combined Utility System (the "CUS"), the Houston Permitting Center, and Transportation and Drainage Operations.
-The Combined Utility System is supported by multiple HPW service lines including Capital Projects, Houston Water and Customer Account Services.
+Houston Public Works ("HPW"), as a department of the City of Houston, has three primary functional components: the Combined Utility System, the Houston Permitting Center, and Transportation and Drainage Operations.
+The CUS is supported by multiple HPW service lines including Capital Projects, Houston Water and Customer Account Services.

 The Mayor serves as the Chief Executive Officer of the City.
 The City Controller is the second-highest elected official within City Government and serves as the Chief Financial Officer.
-The City Controller, as the City's Chief Financial Officer, maintains the books of account, prepares financial statements, and, with the Mayor, co-signs all warrants, contracts, and orders for payment of any public funds or money relating to the Fund.
-Reporting directly to the Mayor, the HPW Director manages the operations and administration of the Combined Utility System with a team of Directors which includes a HPW Chief Financial Officer dedicated to the administration of the HPW financial structure.
+The City Controller, as the City's Chief

+Financial Officer, maintains the books of account, prepares financial statements, and, with the Mayor, co-signs all warrants, contracts, and orders for payment of any public funds or money relating to the Fund.
+Reporting directly to the Mayor, the HPW Director and Chief Operating Officer manage the operations and administration of the Combined Utility System with a team of Directors which includes the HPW Chief Financial Officer dedicated to the administration of the HPW financial structure.

-On September 3, 2003, City Council authorized creation of the Combined Utility System.
-The Combined Utility System is a self-sufficient enterprise fund of the City of Houston and is included in the City's Annual Comprehensive Financial Report.
+On September 3, 2003, City Council authorized the creation of the Combined Utility System.
+The CUS is a self-sufficient enterprise fund of the City of Houston and is included in the City's Annual Comprehensive Financial Report.
 An enterprise fund is used to account for services provided to the general public on a continuing basis with costs recovered primarily through user charges.
-All CUS expenses including those relating to operation and maintenance, capital improvements, and debt service are paid for solely by rates and charges imposed on the CUS's customers.
+All CUS expenses including those relating to operation and maintenance, capital improvements, and debt service are paid for solely by rates and charges imposed on the CUS' customers.
 Under the Mayor's administrative control, the CUS manages and operates the Fund.

-COMBINED UTILITY SYSTEM ("CUS") OVERVIEW
+COMBINED UTILITY SYSTEM OVERVIEW

-The Combined Utility System is the largest water/wastewater utility in Texas.
-CUS provides water and/or wastewater services that reach over 7 million people within the Houston-The Woodlands-Sugar Land Metropolitan area.
-CUS provides retail utility service to people inside the City and wholesale service to people in surrounding counties.
-CUS produces 148 billion gallons of water annually.
+The CUS is the largest water/wastewater utility in Texas and provides water and/or wastewater services that reach over 5.5 million people within The Houston-The Woodlands-Sugar Land Metropolitan area.
+The CUS provides retail utility service to people inside the City and wholesale service to people in surrounding counties, producing 188 billion gallons of water annually.

-The CUS's water production and storage system includes the following: 3 surface water plants, 55 groundwater plants, 146 groundwater wells, 7 surface water re-pressurization plants and 157 water storage tanks and towers.
-The combined design production capacity for groundwater and surface water is 861 MGD (million gallons per day).
-The water distribution system comprises of 7,660 miles of pipes and 62,509 hydrants, while the wastewater collection system contains 6,192 miles of gravity sewer pipe, 39 wastewater treatment plants, 3 wet weather facilities and 377 lift stations.
-The wastewater treatment plants collect and treat an average of 242 million gallons of wastewater per day.
-The sanitary sewer collection system moves wastewater to treatment plants to be treated and safely returned to bayous and lakes.
+The CUS's water production and storage system includes the following: three surface water plants, 54 groundwater plants, 129 groundwater wells, seven surface water re-pressurization plants and 136 water storage tanks and towers.
+The combined design production capacity for groundwater and surface water is 941 MGD (million gallons per day).
+The water distribution system comprises of 7,732 miles of pipes and 62,686 hydrants, while the wastewater collection system contains 6,102 miles of gravity sewer pipe, 38 wastewater treatment plants, two wet weather facilities and 376 lift stations.
+The wastewater treatment plants collect and treat an average of 249 million gallons of wastewater per day.
+The sanitary sewer collection system uses lift stations to moves wastewater to treatment plants to be treated and safely returned to bayous and lakes.

 Our business is managed in accordance with a threefold mission of protecting public health, protecting the environment, and providing superior customer service.
 These core missions are part of the larger Houston Public Works' purpose - Together we create a strong foundation for Houston to thrive.
 The Combined Utility System professionals proudly produce some of the best quality drinking water in the nation and continually meet or exceed state and federal drinking water regulations.
-The Texas Commission on Environmental Quality (TCEQ) rates the City of Houston's drinking water system as a "Superior Water Supply System," the highest water quality rating awarded to a water utility.
+The Texas Commission on Environmental Quality ("TCEQ") rates the City of Houston's drinking water system as a "Superior Water Supply System," the highest water quality rating awarded to a water utility.